Central American asylum seekers get legal aid near US border | Taiwan News

-TIJUANA, Mexico (AP) — About 20 volunteer U.S. lawyers gave legal workshops Friday just across the border in Mexico to Central American asylum seekers who traveled in a "caravan" that has been harshly criticized by President Donald Trump.
+TIJUANA, Mexico (AP) — Volunteer U.S. lawyers gave legal workshops just across the border in Mexico to Central American asylum seekers who traveled in a "caravan" that has been harshly criticized by President Donald Trump.

 The migrants plan to head to the border on Sunday, setting up a showdown with the Trump administration — which has warned that some could face detention, prosecution and deportation.
 Most Central American migrants seeking asylum in the U.S. cite the threat of gang violence in their homelands.